bigraph-toolkit-suite/bigraphs.bigraph-framework/documentation/docusaurus/docs/simulation.md

 A BRS is a system containing an agent and reaction rules.

-All reactive system implement the interface `de.tudresden.inf.st.bigraphs.simulation.ReactiveSystem<B extends Bigraph<? extends Signature<?>>>`.
+All reactive system implement the interface `de.tudresden.inf.st.bigraphs.core.reactivesystem.ReactiveSystem<B extends Bigraph<? extends Signature<?>>>`.

 A reactive system for pure bigraphs can be created as follows: